CategoriesServerless

 Mapping AWS State Machine output to API Gateway response with VTL

-This is sort of a continuation back to the previous article I wrote regarding zero code workflows creating Cognito users with Step Functions
+This is a continuation of a previous article I wrote regarding zero code workflows creating Cognito users with Step Functions.
+Part of using State Machines with API Gateway is the dealing with the response and potentially VTL mapping

 Goals of this article are to document some of the tips and things that I picked up along the way.